OneTrueKirk/onetruekirk.github.io/munis.md

 # Onchain Markets for Municipal Bonds
 > to boldy go where no exchange has gone before

 Municipal bonds or munis, issued by states, counties, or cities, are ripe for tokenization.
-The roughly $4 trillion municipal bonds market is illiquid and fragmented among numerous dealers without open orderbooks[^1].
+The roughly $4 trillion municipal bonds market in the United States is illiquid and fragmented among numerous dealers without open orderbooks[^1].
 Lower liquidity and high spreads are invariably priced into the bond yields[^2] and thus the cost of capital for the issuer.

 While not all jurisdictions are trustworthy counterparties, many are, and their cost of capital might be reduced by the transparent 24/7 markets which Ethereum provides.